Kneasle/BobCSharp/README.md

 # BobC# (Beta)
-A high-level C# library for computing methods, touches, extents and other bellringing computations.
+A high-level C# library for computing methods, touches, peals and other bellringing computations.

 ## !!
 Important !!